2degrees/event-nexus/README.md

 arguments:

 1. The CSS selector which describes the element
-2. An object containig the data to track
+2. An object containing the data to track

 Since ``event-nexus`` relies on jQuery, any valid jQuery selector can be used to describe the element and can point to multiple similar elements on the page.